apridos/JagaJalanBangkit/README.md

 # JagaJalanBangkit

-Hello,everyone!
+Hello, everyone!
 We are from JagaJalan: A Damaged Roads Reporting Platform.